May 22nd - May 23rd

 Arrive by 4:30 p.m. to be entered to win a free digital copy of the 3AF 2019 Media Consumption Study

 May 23 – Summit from 8:30 a.m. to 5:30 p.m.

 5:30 p.m. – 6:30 p.m.
 3AF Excellence Awards Reception

 6:30 p.m. – 9 p.m.
 3AF Excellence Awards Dinner

 Asian Americans are the fastest growing consumer group, and there’s no better time than now to learn about how to reach this critical and important segment.

 Asian media are a critical conduit to our community, and we are excited to include our first 3AF Media Fair as part of the summit.
 The media fair will be held prior to the opening night reception on May 22 from 4 p.m. to 5:30 p.m..
 Asian media representatives will showcase their organizations and highlight their capabilities, and it’s a wonderful opportunity to connect one-on-one with them.
-Media will include television, radio, print and digital and also represent various Asian languages.
+Media will include television, print and digital and also represent various Asian languages.
 Attendees who arrive by 4:30 p.m. will be entered in a drawing to win a fabulous 3AF prize!